kjmath/portfolio/_projects/L3-rocket.md

 <figcaption>Video from an onboard camera on L3 rocket.</figcaption>

 ## Overview
-I designed, built, and flew a high-power rocket as part of the National Association of Rocketry [Level 3 Certification program](https://www.nar.org/high-power-rocketry-info/level-3-hpr-certification/).
+I designed, built, and flew a high-power rocket as part of the National Association of Rocketry [Level 3 Certification program](https://narocket.clubexpress.com/HPRCertification){:target="_blank" rel="noopener noreferrer"}.
 This certification involves building, flying, and successfully recovering a rocket that safely use an M impulse class or higher commercial solid rocket motor.
 The rocket design, performance analysis, and recovered vehicle are inspected by a certification committee.

 ## General Description of Rocket and Flight Operation